School of Medicine

 Maheen Mausoof Adamson

-Bio Dr. Maheen Mausoof Adamson is the senior scientific research director for DVBIC at the VA Palo Alto Health Care System.
-She is also the clinical associate professor of Neurosurgery and Psychiatry and Behavioral sciences at Stanford University.
-Adamson completed her undergraduate degrees in neurobiology and women studies at University of California, Irvine.
-She completed her Ph.D. in neuroscience from the University of Southern California and a postdoctoral fellowship in psychiatry and behavioral sciences at Stanford School of Medicine.
+Bio Dr. Maheen Mausoof Adamson is clinical associate professor of Neurosurgery at Stanford School of Medicine and Senior Scientist at Department of Rehabilitation at VA Palo Alto.
+Adamson completed her undergraduate degrees in neurobiology and women studies at the University of California, Irvine.
+She completed her Ph.D. in neuroscience from the University of Southern California and a postdoctoral fellowship in Psychiatry and Behavioral Sciences at Stanford School of Medicine.

-Dr. Adamson’s expertise and interests span employing translational neuroscience methodologies for diagnostic and therapeutic treatments (mainly repetitive Transcranial Magnetic Stimulation (rTMS) in mild and moderate Traumatic Brain Injury (TBI), including structural and functional changes in the brain in both Veteran, active military and civilian population.
-She currently serves as PI or Co-I on several Department of Veterans Affairs and Department of Defense funded grants.
+Dr. Adamson’s expertise and interests span employing translational neuroscience methodologies for diagnostic and neuromodulation treatments (such as repetitive Transcranial Magnetic Stimulation (rTMS)) for frequent health problems in patients with Traumatic Brain Injury (TBI).
+She has employed advanced structural and functional imaging modalities and biomarker assessments in Veteran, active military and civilian populations with brain injury.
+She has been a leader in identifying gender differences in brain injury, particularly in the Veteran population.
+She currently serves as PI and Site-PI on numerous neuromodulation clinical trials under the Department of Veterans Affairs and Department of Defense-funded grants.

 John R. Adler, MD